GoogleChrome/lighthouse-ci/docs/configuration.md

 - You want to process the raw Lighthouse results yourself locally.
 - You want access to the report files on the local filesystem.
-- You don't want to upload the results to a custom location that isn't supported by Lighthouse CI.
+- You want to upload the results to a custom location that isn't supported by Lighthouse CI.

 #### `token`